sahilsethi2/DevTinder-project/homework.md

-order for the routes matters a lot install Postman app and make a workspace/collection > test API call write logic to handle GET, POST, PATCH, DELETE API calls and test them on POSTMan API!!
+order for the routes matters a lot install Postman app and make a workspace/collection > test API call write logic to handle GET, POST, PATCH, DELETE API calls and test them on POSTMan API!! explore routing and use of ? , +, (), * in the routes use of regex in the routes /a/ , /.*fly$/ reading the query params in the routes reading the query routes